 My new rule: all future wall colors have to come from one of the paint colors I’m already using.
 I use four neutral shades and four colors.
 Really that’s too many but at least I eliminated the bright blue.
 Baby steps.

-Like many basement floors, this one is made of old, stained, cracked, dingy cement.
-Some cement floors do well with a polish and come out looking beautifully, but I really wanted this room to have a warmer look.
+Like many basement floors, this one was made of old, stained and dingy cement.
+Some cement floors do well with a polish and come out looking beautiful, but I really wanted this room to have a warmer look.

 Time to add some yellow.
-Eric found this retro art on Etsy and I gave it a frame.
-The mid-century style drapes bring out the yellow colors of the duvet and add to the retro feel of the room.
-A brown rug cozies up the room so guests don’t have to step onto a cold cement floor in the morning.
+The etched grid drapes bring out the yellow colors of the duvet and add to the retro feel of the room.

 Final Touches for Your Basement Guest Room